 To compare the addition of the Waterpik® Water Flosser with the Pik Pocket™ subgingival irrigation tip to routine oral hygiene on the periodontal health of people with diabetes.

-52 subjects with periodontal disease and either type 1 or type 2 diabetes participated in this 3-month randomized clinical trial.
+Fifty two subjects with periodontal disease and either type 1 or type 2 diabetes participated in this three month randomized clinical trial.
 All subjects had scaling and root planing at baseline then were assigned to either add a Waterpik® Water Flosser with the Pik Pocket™ Tip twice daily to their oral hygiene routine or to continue practicing their regular oral hygiene routine.
 Periodontal health was measured via clinical and metabolic parameters.

 Adding the Waterpik® Water Flosser was superior to normal oral hygiene in reducing the traditional measures of periodontal disease: plaque biofilm, gingivitis, and bleeding on probing.
-The Water Flosser also reduced the serum levels of proinflammatory cytokines IL-1B and PGE2, as well as the level of reactive oxygen species, a bacteria and host-mediated pathway for tissue destruction implicated in the pathogenesis of over 100 conditions.
+The Waterpik® Water Flosser Water Flosser also reduced the serum levels of proinflammatory cytokines IL-1B and PGE2, as well as the level of reactive oxygen species, a bacteria and host-mediated pathway for tissue destruction implicated in the pathogenesis of over one hundred conditions.

 The Waterpik® Water Flosser provided significant periodontal health benefits, both clinically and biologically to people with diabetes.